DomiKamu/OhmerPrems/README.md

 - Instrument tracks refer to BD to CL tracks (last AC track isn't an instrument track, only ACcents).
 - Main screen (display) is working like a touchscreen.
-- FroeZe module requires a **X32 external source clock** to work correctly.
-[KlokSpid](https://library.vcvrack.com/Ohmer/KlokSpid) or [Impromptu's CLOCKED](https://library.vcvrack.com/ImpromptuModular/Clocked) clocking modules are perfect!
+- FroeZe module requires a **X32 pulse-based external source clock** to work correctly.
+[KlokSpid](https://library.vcvrack.com/Ohmer/KlokSpid) , future KlokSpid MkII (see above), or [Impromptu's CLOCKED](https://library.vcvrack.com/ImpromptuModular/Clocked) clocking modules are perfect!
 - Left mouse click on track header (near track name) selects the track, **or**, if already selected, toggles its SOLO state.
 - SOLO indicator (below BPM / NO CLK indicator) is blinking while at least one instrument track is SOLO.
 - Right mouse click on track header (near track name) selects the track, **or**, if already selected, toggles its MUTE state (MUTEd tracks are entirely highlighted, song pointer doesn't run over them).